 Dr. Al Jummah is professor of Neurology and obtained his MBBS from King Faisal University while he did his Neurology training and two fellowships at the University of Alberta, Canada.
 He is a Fellow of the Royal College of Physicians of Canada (FRCPC) obtained in November, 1995 and American Board of Psychiatry and Neurology in November, 1997.
 Mohammed Al Jumah is an experienced health care leader with wide range of knowledge in the national and regional health care priorities and challenges.
 As a founding member of the King Abdullah International Medical Research Center (KAIMRC), Dr. Al Jumah was able to successfully lead the establishment of KAIMRC as a model to serve the national and regional health care needs and challenges through translational research.
 Dr. Al Jumah has served as a chair or a member of many of the national and institutional committees.
 He has represented the National Guard Health Care in the National Health Dialog, where the members meet the health care stakeholder across the country.
 He is also the founding member of the National Committee of Biomedical Ethics.
 Dr. Al Jumah has provided consultancies services to multiple national agencies and international pharmaceutical industry.
 As a health care provider, academician and researcher he has broad base of national and international network that has enable him to have an extensive experience in the regional needs challenges and opportunities in health care industries.

-Dr Nikolaos Grigoriadis graduated from the Faculty of Medicine of the Aristotle University of Thessaloniki.
+Prof. Nikolaos Grigoriadis graduated from the Faculty of Medicine of the Aristotle University of Thessaloniki.
 He did his PhD thesis and residency in Neurology in the same institution.
 He has been specialized in clinical and experimental Neuroimmunology and CNS immunopathology in a number of research centers and institutions abroad.
 He is now Professor of Neurology at the Aristotle University of Thessaloniki and Head of the of the B’ Dept of Neurology, AHEPA University Hospital, the MS Centre (www.ms-center.gr) and the Laboratory of Experimental Neurology and Neuroimmunology (www.neuroimmunology.gr).
 He is also Affiliated Researcher at the Institute of Applied Bioscience, Centre for Research and Technology Hellas (CERTH, www.certh.gr ).
 Professor Grigoriadis is member of various international scientific committees such as the European School of Neuroimmunology, ParadigMS, the subcommittee of ENS for Multiple Sclerosis, the ECTRIMS committee, Co-founder and General Secretary of the Hellenic Academy of Neuroimmunology (www.helani.gr).
 He is Ex-President and nowadays General Secretary of the Hellenic Neurological Society.
 He is Ad Hoc reviewer in more than 40 international scientific journals, co-ordinator in more than 50 multicenter clinical trials for MS and principal investigator in collaborative research projects for experimental cell therapies in CNS autoimmune demyelination.
 His field of interests are: Neuroimmunology; Multiple sclerosis; MG; GBS; experimental models of autoimmune diseases (EAE etc); neurodegeneration; immunomodulation; cell therapies.
 He has published more than 300 papers in peer reviewed journals (Hirsh Factor:50, Citation Index:10669).
 He has been awarded several times for his scientific work.

 Øivind Torkildsen, MD, PhD, FEAN, is Professor of Neurology and Head of the Section for Neurology and the MS Research Group at the University of Bergen, Norway, as well as a consultant neurologist at Haukeland University Hospital.
 His research focuses on the pathogenesis and treatment of multiple sclerosis (MS), with particular interest in translational and biomarker-driven clinical trials.
 He currently coordinates the Epstein-Barr Virus and Multiple Sclerosis (EBV-MS) study, a major EU Horizon-funded initiative involving over 15 international research centers.
 This multidisciplinary project seeks to understand why only a subset of individuals infected with EBV go on to develop MS, and to identify disease-driving mechanisms that may be targeted with antiviral therapies.
 Prof. Torkildsen has led or contributed to numerous investigator-initiated clinical studies and has played a central role in shaping long-term strategies for MS care and trial design in Norway and Europe.
 He is also actively involved in mentoring young researchers and advancing collaborative neuroscience across borders.